AustralianCancerDataNetwork/groundworkers/docs/development/integration.md

 ## Writing configuration

 Configuration writes are a local console concern, not part of the integration surface.
-If you are embedding the setup journey in another host application, drive `GroundworkersConfigMutationService` through Groundskeeping's `ConfigWizardController`:
+If you are embedding the setup console in another host application, drive `GroundworkersConfigMutationService` through Groundskeeping's `ConfigWizardController`: